 Identifying Unhealthy Coping Mechanisms

 The transition from victim to survivor is a major step.
-It’s possible to slide back and forth from survivor back to the victim mentality.
+It’s possible to slide back and forth from the survivor back to the victim mentality.
 Be mindful of your self-talk and habitual behaviors.
 The Enneagram of Personality profile can help you see how you leverage these coping mechanisms.

 The movement along the path of disintegration happens for two reasons.
 First, something threatens the control of the Ego.
 Or, second, when we are under mental or physical stress.
 So, learning about default personality and its tendencies is a good way to find emotional equilibrium.